Skip to content

 For more details, you may want to refer to this Inside HPC article.

-Since 2007, the University of Luxembourg (UL) has invested tens of millions of euro into its own HPC facilities to responds to the growing needs for increased computing and storage.
+Since 2007, the University of Luxembourg (UL) has invested tens of millions of euros into its own HPC facilities to responds to the growing needs for increased computing and storage.
 ULHPC (sometimes referred to as Uni.lu HPC) is the entity providing High Performance Computing and Big Data Storage services and support for UL researchers and its external partners.

-Led by Dr. Varrette for 15 years (until Aug 31, 2022), the ULHPC team (recently renamed "Digital Platform" and headed by Hyacinthe Cartiaux starting Sept 1st, 2022) manages several research computing facilities located on the Belval campus, offering a cutting-edge research infrastructure to Luxembourg public research while serving as edge access to bigger systems from PRACE or EuroHPC, such as the Euro-HPC Luxembourg supercomputer "MeluXina".
+The University manages several research computing facilities located on the Belval campus, offering a cutting-edge research infrastructure to Luxembourg public research while serving as edge access to bigger systems from PRACE or EuroHPC, such as the Euro-HPC Luxembourg supercomputer "MeluXina".

 Warning